batosai/CJRouter/README.md

 ### 2 - Create URL Schemes

 Step 1.
-Edit the info.plist
+Edit the info.plist<br />
 Step 2.
-Right-Click and “Add Row”
+Right-Click and “Add Row”<br />
 Step 3.
-Select “URL types” as the Key
+Select “URL types” as the Key<br />
 Step 4.
 Expand “Item 1″ and provide a value for the URL identifier.
-This can be any value, but the convention is to use a “reverse domain name” (ex “com.myapp”).
+This can be any value, but the convention is to use a “reverse domain name” (ex “com.myapp”).<br />
 Step 5.
-Add another row, this time to “Item 1″.
+Add another row, this time to “Item 1″.<br />
 Step 6.
-Select “URL Schemes” as the Key.
+Select “URL Schemes” as the Key.<br />
 Step 7.
 Enter the characters that will become your URL scheme (e.g. “myapp://” would be “myapp”).
 It is possible for more than one scheme to be registered by adding to this section though that would be strange thing to do.

 ### 3 - File projectDelegate.m